UNINETTSigma2/documentation/training/nris_talks/2025-02-13-nris-talks.md

 # NRIS Talks: Webinar on  how to train machine learning models on VASP

 NRIS(Norwegian Research Infrastructure Services) is organising  webinars as part of it's outreach program **NRIS Talks**.
+This is a follow up of the previous Webinar {ref}`NRIS Talks: Introduction to VASP`.
-In this webinar we will give an introduction to machine learning potentials.
-We will give guidance as to when to use them and how to develop them properly.
+In this webinar we will give an introduction to machine learning potentials on VASP.
+We will give guidance on when to use them and how to develop them properly.
 A tutorial for fine tuning a foundation model (MACE) will be given, along with caveats on validation and accuracy.

 ## Webinar Details: